AmberLagrange/slibc/README.md

 ## Tests

-In the ``tests`` directory there is a series of tests using the [GoogleTest](https://github.com/google/googletest) framework.
+In the ``tests`` directory there is a series of tests for each off the standard library functions.
 Testing these yourself is done similary to building and executing the example program.

 ```bash
 $ cd tests